probe-lab/website/content.en/avail/dht/keydensity/_index.md

 weight: 90
 ---

-# Avail DHT Key Density Monitoring
+# Avail Mainnet DHT Key Density Monitoring

 In Kademlia, every object indexed by the DHT requires a binary identifier.
 In the libp2p DHT implementation, peers are identified by the digest of `sha256(peer_id)` and CIDs are identified by the digest of `sha256(cid)`.
 This Kademlia identifier determines the location of an object within the Kademlia XOR keyspace.